alexdunlap/learnopengl/lesson1.md

 ```

 # tmux
-If you were successfull above you should now be able to install new software using brew.
+If you were successful above you should now be able to install new software using brew.

 ## Install tmux
 First check whether tmux is installed.